 20 Copenhagen bucket list experiences

 1. Get an adrenaline kick at Tivoli Gardens

-No trip to Copenhagen is complete without visiting Tivoli Gardens – the second-oldest amusement park in the world and in my opinion the most beautiful place in the entire city!
-Although the biggest attractions in Tivoli are some crazy rides like The Vertigo or The Demon, Tivoli offers so much more than just roller coasters and carousels.
+No trip to Copenhagen is complete without visiting the Tivoli Gardens amusement park.
+It is the world’s second-oldest amusement park and in my opinion one of the most beautiful places in the entire city!
+Although the biggest attractions in Tivoli are its crazy rides like The Vertigo or the hair-raising Demon, it offers so much more than just roller coasters and carousels.

-Characterized by tastefully decorated gardens, charming restaurants, romantic pathways and exotic architecture, Tivoli is such an amazing place to walk around even if you have zero interest in the rides, like I do!
+With its tastefully decorated gardens, charming restaurants, romantic pathways and exotic architecture, Tivoli is an amazing place to explore even if you have absolutely no interest in the rides.

 Visiting Tivoli at night is a truly memorable experience as the park is illuminated with thousands of colorful lights which creates such a magical ambience.
 Apparently, even Walt Disney found inspiration for his Disney World from Copenhagen’s Tivoli, so you know it must be good!

 To avoid standing in the queues, book your Tivoli tickets in advance and skip the line.

 P.S.
 If you want to visit several of Copenhagen’s main attractions and museums, take a canal cruise and use public transport to get around, then you should buy the Copenhagen Card.
 The card is great value for money and includes access to more than 80 museums and attractions in Copenhagen (including Tivoli), a boat tour through the canals and free public transport in the Greater Copenhagen area.